IvanAnalyst/Portfolio/README.md

 * **Model 4:** [AdaBoost Classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.AdaBoostClassifier.html#sklearn.ensemble.AdaBoostClassifier).
 I wanted to see if an ensemble technique would work better than other models.
 It took a the longest time to train and performed badly for such a long waiting time
 * **Model 5:** [Multi-Layer Perceptron Classifier](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html#sklearn.neural_network.MLPClassifier).
 I took inspiration from the methods listed on the [sklearn webpage](https://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html) and this one caught my eye.
 It also took a while to train, but it was definitely worth it

 &nbsp;&nbsp;&nbsp;&nbsp;Model 5 turned out to be the best one in terms of the implemented metrics.
 I retrained this model on the train and test subsamples combined and evaluated its performance on the validation subsample.
-The final metrics can be summed up with the following table:
+The final metrics can be summed up with the table below:

 | Metric            | Value              |
 | ----------------- | ------------------ |